-Shoulder injuries can be such a nagging condition in which people often get frustrated.
+Shoulder injuries can be such a nagging condition that people often get frustrated.
 The shoulder is a unique joint in that it is primarily built for movement.
 The majority of the other joints in your body are supported and stabilized by major ligaments surrounding them.
 The shoulder joint is primarily stabilized by muscles surrounding the shoulder called “the rotator cuff” muscles.
 These muscles are what allow you to have such a vast range of motion.
-When these muscles get strained or even worse torn, it begins to throw your shoulder out normal functionality and creates pain.
+When these muscles get strained or, even worse, torn, it begins to throw your shoulder out of normal functionality and creates pain.

 What can I do to help my shoulder?